WenderHost/cmc-video-player/README.md

 - `show_on_desktop` (bool) - Show on desktop?
 Default: `true`
 - `show_on_mobile` (bool) - Show on mobile?
 Default: `true`
+- `excludes` (string) - Comma separated list of Post IDs and/or keywords for not showing the player.
+Available keywords: front_page, archive.

 Example: `[cmcplayer show_on_desktop="true" show_on_mobile="false"/]`

 ## Changelog ##

+### 1.1.0 ###
+* Adding an "excludes" attribute to the `[cmcplayer/]` shortcode.
+It allows for a comma separated list of Post IDs and/or keywords for not showing the player.
+Available keywords: front_page, archive.

 ### 1.0.0 ###
 * Initial release.